carlocolantuoni/NeocortexDevelopment_Sonthalia2024/README.md

 Installation instructions and code for projection analysis using projectR (https://academic.oup.com/bioinformatics/article/36/11/3592/5804979) can be found here: https://www.bioconductor.org/packages/release/bioc/html/projectR.html

+R function for getting data into a format that can be uploaded to NeMO Analytics: exprs.IN_NeMO.OUT.R

+python function for getting data into a format that can be uploaded to NeMO Analytics: **** Qingjie's FUNCTION HERE ****

 youtube playlist for NeMO Analytics tutorials: https://www.youtube.com/playlist?list=PLbeFhDgIkXxe0G1hzEB_vLSP-5qqesNQj